Achievements as a Journey not a Destination

 I am very grateful that my doctor recognizes my knowledge as a clinician and is receptive to me advocating for my health.
 I am incredibly fortunate that he involves me in decisions regarding blood tests, as well as discussing medication types and dosages.
 As for the dietary changes and supplementation, he is content to let me handle that!

-I hope that out of my experience that I have called “to hell and back” that I am able to help others better understand hypothyroid symptoms, diagnosis and treatment options so that they can discuss them with their doctor.
+I hope that out of my experience, which I have called “to hell and back” I can help others better understand hypothyroid symptoms, diagnosis and treatment options so that they can discuss them with their doctor.

 To your good health,